cloudstateio/cloudstate/proxy/core/src/main/scala/io/cloudstate/proxy/crud/readme.md

 ### What are the next steps:
 - add Postgres native CRUD support
-- remove the sequence number from the protocol from the implementation
+- remove the sequence number from the protocol from the implementation :white_check_mark:
-- add generic type for io.cloudstate.javasupport.crud.CommandContext
+- add generic type for io.cloudstate.javasupport.crud.CommandContext :white_check_mark:
 - deal with null value for io.cloudstate.javasupport.crud.CommandContext#updateEntity
 - deal with the order of call for io.cloudstate.javasupport.crud.CommandContext#deleteEntity and io.cloudstate.javasupport.crud.CommandContext#updateEntity
 - write tests